jitkasempin/pubsub-to-bigquery-pump/README.md

 ## Usage

-> To keep this document short, I provide scripts that wrap the detail commands.
-You should review each one of these scripts for content to understand the individual commands
+> To keep this document short, I scripted longer `gcloud` commands.
+You should review these scripts for content and to understand the individual commands.

 ### Enable APIs